TINGALA FOR COCKTAILS

 To make: Combine all the ingredients in a rocks glass filled with a single large ice cube.
 Stir.
 Garnish with an orange twist, and serve.

-OR CREATE YOUR OWN COKTAILS USING TINGALA
+OR CREATE YOUR OWN COCKTAILS USING TINGALA

 Here are a few suggested flavor and texture pairings.